 Citing III John 1:2, many churches correctly teach that God wants Christians to be blessed and prosperous.
 Yet these same religious organizations often neglect to teach that He requires people to do their part—to work hard, save their income and be wise stewards (or managers) of their personal finances.

 Few today understand God has a detailed financial system that, when obeyed, yields blessings.
 The core component of this system is tithing.
-God wants men to demonstrate their ability to save money and “stretch a dollar” by giving Him the first 10% of their income.
+God wants men to demonstrate their ability to save money and “stretch a dollar” by giving Him the first 10 percent of their income.
 In return, He promises those who trust Him wonderful blessings and a significant gain on investment (Mal.
 3:8-10).

 God’s financial system also includes mercy upon the poor and those who struggle with economic difficulties.
-He commands men not to oppress the impoverished by exacting interest from them (Ex.
+He commands men to not oppress the impoverished by exacting interest from them (Ex.
 22:25), and to mete out debt relief by a fair and forgiving standard (Deut.
 15:1-2).
 In addition, all citizens are to do their part in taking care of the poor by making sure their needs are met (vs. 7-11).

 For instance, God required farmers to leave enough crops during the harvest season “for the stranger, for the fatherless, and for the widow” for their food (Deut.
 24:19-22).
 However, these same disadvantaged people had to labor—they had to work in the fields and glean the crops for themselves.